jeremenichelli/personal-site/posts/2018-07-17-font-loading-strategy-single-page-applications.md

 })
 ```

-_If you are self-hosting your font files, instead of using [store-css][5] add an `import` with the root of the stylesheet containing the font face declarations and use webpack's [css loader][6] to automatically include it in your bundle._
+If you are self-hosting your font files and your application doesn't refresh on navigations, instead of using [store-css][5] add an `import` with the root of the stylesheet containing the font face declarations and use webpack's [css loader][6] to automatically include it in your bundle.

 ```js
 import Observer from 'fontfaceobserver'